 After four years of war and flight, Hanan, her father Khaled, mother Yusra, brother Mostafá and baby sister Yara relocated to this sprawling metropolis just over a year ago under Brazil’s humanitarian visa programme, which offers those fleeing the Syria conflict a chance to start over.

-Read the rest of this story on UNHCR Tracks.
+Read the rest of this story on the UNHCR website.

 By Jill Langlois